joelngyx/joelngyx/README.md

 ### I'm Joel.
 I'm interested in software development, and I enjoy working on applications that could be useful to myself, and others.

-- I'm interested in Software Engineering/Software Development/Front End Development/Full Stack Development roles.
+- Currently a System Analyst at PSA Corporation
-- I've interned as a software developer at Thales Solutions Asia and Tusitala Books.
+- Interested in all things tech - software development, best practices, architecture.
-- I'm currently learning about JSON Web Tokens (JWT).
+- Interned as a software developer at Thales Solutions Asia and Tusitala Books.

 <!--
 **joelngyx/joelngyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.